 See VR Standards for Providers (VR-SFP) Chapter 17: Basic Employment Services, 17.3 Non-Bundled Job Placement Services, for more information, including outcomes for payment and fees.

+The following premiums are available for Non-Bundled Job Placement.
+Refer to the links below for additional information:

+VR-SFP 20.3 Autism Premium;

+VR-SFP 20.5 Deaf Service Premium; and

+VR-SFP 20.6 Mileage Premium.

+The service authorization for a premium is issued at the same time the non-bundled service authorization is issued.

 The VR counselor:

 completes the VR1840, Job Placement Services Referral form, and attaches medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff that will assist the provider to work with the customer;